-Are you thinking of applying for a partner visa to Australia?
-If you are not married, the Department of Home Affairs Australia expects you to meet the one-year De Facto relationship visa requirement for the grant of Partner Visa.
+Are you thinking of applying for a Partner visa Australia?
+If you are not married, the Department of Home Affairs Australia expects you to meet the one-year De Facto relationship requirement for the grant of Partner Visa.

 To lodge a partner visa, you have to demonstrate that your relationship existed for at least a year by the time you are submitting the application.

 What is a De Facto Relationship According to Australian Law?